Asilah: Church of San Bartolome

 Located in the new city outside the medina, this Roman Catholic Church was built by Spanish Franciscans in 1925.
 It is still used as a convent today and is one of the few churches in Morocco allowed to ring in public for Sunday mass.
 Its architecture is a mix of Spanish Colonial and Moorish styles.

+Kahal Synagogue and Jewish cemetery

+Kahal Synagogue built in 1824 and dilapidated for years, it was restored and reopened in 2022 along with the Mikveh and hammam.
+There is also a Jewish cemetery near the medina.